lundegaard/lundegaard-commons-java-rest/README.md

 # Lundegaard Java Commons - Rest

-This library is used for simple startup with REST services
+This library is used for simple creation of REST clients using the OpenFeign library.

 ## Usage